alfdingus/i-can-not-do-this-/README.md

 <img width="1340" alt="redstone wiiiire" src="https://user-images.githubusercontent.com/95000041/143493373-389f9225-c9d9-44c9-bccf-ae465057cc26.png">

-I connected the 5v socket wire to the "+" on the breadboard.
-I connected another "wire" from the "GND" port on the Arduino to the "-" on the breadboard.
-That ensured that the energy was connected to the breadboard on which the LED would be placed.

-I then created an "LED" light using redstone lamps.
-On minecraft I really only needed to power the redstone lamps with some redstone, but I tried to stay true to the visuals of the circuit on tinkercad, which is why i replicated connecting the LED cathode and anode to a resistor and wire respectively.
+I created an "LED" light using redstone lamps.
+On minecraft I really only needed to power the redstone lamps with some redstone, but I tried to stay true to the visuals of the circuit on tinkercad.

 <img width="1358" alt="redstone LED" src="https://user-images.githubusercontent.com/95000041/143494299-a41fb735-a83d-4a24-9c98-9ccc98cac18e.png">